 This course is a 3-credit-hour elective that runs for the full semester.
 To complete course requirements, students submit a Prior Learning Assessment (PLA) portfolio documenting experiential learning for one or more TKU courses, and receive a grade for the coursework.
 These courses fall into one of two areas: 1) TKU Equivalent Courses: major courses, practicum courses, and electives; or 2) Open Portfolio Electives: courses created as open electives based on the acceptance of satisfactory petitions.

-For a full course description, please consult the 2017-18 academic catalog.
 Current TKU students should contact their academic advisor for more information and to register for UNIV 3301 Portfolio Development.

-Applications for spring 2018 admission will be accepted through December 15.
 For more information about becoming a TKU student, please contact the Office of Admissions at 817.722.1710 or email@example.com.